Brook Green: History

 The name Brook Green is first recorded in 1493, and the hamlet was established by the 16th century.
 The area was developed as industrialisation spread out of London.
-Businesses in Brook Green included the Osram Lamp Factory, now converted into social housing, J. Lyons and Co. and its complex at Cadby Hall, and Post Office Savings Bank Headquarters in Blythe Road.
+Businesses in Brook Green included the J. Lyons and Co. and its complex at Cadby Hall, and Post Office Savings Bank Headquarters in Blythe Road.
 Brook Green was also home to St Mary's College from 1850 to 1925, when the college moved to Strawberry Hill.